collective/collective.ckeditor/README.txt

   - checkout from svn 'collective.ckeditor' https://svn.plone.org/svn/collective/collective.ckeditor/trunk, put it in your develop directory
   - idem for 'collective.plonefinder' https://svn.plone.org/svn/collective/collective.plonefinder/trunk
-  - idem for 'iw.resourcetraverser' https://ingeniweb.svn.sourceforge.net/svnroot/ingeniweb/iw.resourcetraverser/trunk
+  - if you are under plone3 'iw.resourcetraverser' https://ingeniweb.svn.sourceforge.net/svnroot/ingeniweb/iw.resourcetraverser/trunk
-  - add collective.ckeditor, collective.plonefinder and iw.resourcetraverser in your develop section  in buildout.cfg
+  - add collective.ckeditor, collective.plonefinder (and iw.resourcetraverser with plone3.x) in your develop section  in buildout.cfg
   - add collective.ckeditor to your zcml section
   - add the ckeditor section to run utils/base2zope.py (see buildout/dev.cfg for more information)
   - bin/buildout -c dev.cfg